-Star Swamp provides a breeding site and sanctuary for both waterbirds and other bushland bird species with over 65 species of birds have been recorded.
+Star Swamp provides a breeding site and sanctuary for both waterbirds and other bushland bird species with over 80 species of birds having been recorded.
 The bushland is also an important habitat for species of reptiles, insects, and spiders.

 The main flowering period is between August and October, although there are plants in flower all year round.
 Over a dozen species of orchids occur in the bushland and several hundred flora species have been listed.

 Please view the Friends’ YouTube videos for more insights into this remarkable place.
 The videos have been produced by Grey Eyed Films and feature David Pyke demonstrating and speaking about various features of Star Swamp.

 From the mid 19th Century, the area that became known as the Star Swamp Bushland Reserve was part of a dairy and cattle lease held by J H Okely of Wanneroo.
 The origins of the naming of the swamp are unclear.

 The area was used as a camping area and watering place for drovers using the Coastal Stock Route.
 In the early 1900s, the area west of Star Swamp was sub-divided for housing development, gradually expanding to be a popular seaside holiday destination.During the Second World War, a squadron from the Australian Army 10th Light Horse Division was stationed nearby on coastal watch duties, and used the swamp to water their horses.